To receive new articles instantly Subscribe to updates.

 Here is an example:

 You have place a long position in the EURUSD at 1.3200 and the price continued to fall which started to increase your floating trading losses.
 You have place your stop loss order at 1.3000 and the price breached through that level which left you with a loss of 200 pips.

 At this point you get angry and adapt the attitude that the market is wrong.
 You are furious and seek to recover your losses with the same currency pair and in the same direction.
-Your emotions take over and you are not able to make a rational decision, you don’t bother to analyze the trade and you place another long position in the EURUSD at 1.2950 based on hope that it will allow you to recover your losses and with the mindset that what comes down has to go up.
+Your emotions take over and you are not able to make a rational decision, you don’t bother to analyze the trade and you place another long position in the EURUSD at 1.2950 based on hope that it will allow you to recover your losses and with the mindset that what comes

 The EURUSD moves down another 200 pips and your next stop loss level is triggered which left you with a loss of an additional 200 pips for a total of 400 pips.
 Now you leave the trade and give up after facing unnecessary losses.
 As you stop trading, the price recovers and moves past the 1.3000 level.

 The above is a great example how not to trade, but most new traders do engage into this type of trading and often find them buying at the top and selling at the bottom which leads to heavy losses and ultimately causes them to blow their trading accounts and leave the markets for good.

 Stop trading – When you are faced with a loss and feel emotions take over, leave your trading terminal and do not continue to trade.
 You need to calm down and not make an emotional decision as it will only lead to further losses.

 Analyze your loss – When you have calmed down, analyze your loss and understand why you lost this trade and why your initial analysis was wrong.
 Learn from your loss and try to avoid the same mistakes you have made.